NateWr/restaurant-reservations/restaurant-reservations/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.1.3 =
+This update fixes an error when the form had validation errors (missing fields or wrong date/time selected).
+Instead of loading the selected date it would load today's date.
+This update ensures the selected date is reloaded properly.

 = 1.1.2 =
 This update fixes an error some people may experience when trying to save settings.
 This is the second update today, so if you missed the other one please read the changelog for the 1.1.1 update as well.